How does Rest Less make money

 Final thoughts…

-Finding a more flexible way to work can mean a better quality of life, more time to devote to the hobbies and pursuits you love, and more importantly, more time to spend with the people you love.
-And while it might feel a little daunting to put your request together and approach your employer, if they do grant your request, it could change your life significantly.
+Finding a more flexible way to work can mean a better quality of life, more time to devote to the hobbies and pursuits you love, and more importantly, extra time with the people you love.
+And while it might feel a little daunting to put your request together and approach your employer, if they do grant it, it could change your life.

-The worst thing that can happen is that they refuse your request – they’re not allowed to discriminate or ‘punish’ you in any way for requesting flexible working, and you are protected by law.
+The worst-case scenario is that they refuse your request – they’re not allowed to discriminate or ‘punish’ you in any way for requesting flexible working, and you’re protected by law.

-If flexible working is something you’ve been considering, we hope this article has helped you think about putting a plan in place so that you can achieve a healthier and happier balance in your working life.
+If flexible working is something you’ve been considering, we hope this article has helped you think about putting a plan in place.

 For further reading, check out our list of 11 flexible job ideas.

 Have you made a request that has been either granted or denied?
-We’d love to hear about your experiences or any tips you have in the comments!
+We’d be interested to hear about your experiences in the comments below.